|Bundesland: Freistaat Bayern||Bavaria|

 Since 1549 the diets of the Holy Roman Empire had only taken place in Regensburg.
 In 1663 the diet was not dissolved any more and thus became the 'Eternal Diet' which lasted until the dissolution of the Empire in 1806.
 About 70 embassies had their seat in Regensburg, the emperor was represented by 'Principal Commissionaries'.
 Since 1748 this function was a prerogative of the Princes of Thurn and Taxis.
 The last session of the diet took place in 1803 and ended with the publication of the 'Reichsdeputationshauptschluss' which reorganised the Empire after the loss to France of the countries left of the Rhine after the Peace of Lunéville of 1802 by reallocating the secularised ecclesiastical states and most of the former former free imperial cities to those princes that had lost their countries.
 Regensburg was made a new principality ruled by the former archbishop of Mainz.
 The territory consisted of the principality of Aschaffenburg (formerly the Electorate of Mainz), the bishopric and city of Regensburg itself, and the County of Wetzlar (formerly a Free Imperial City).
 In 1810, however, Napoleon dissolved the principality and handed it to the Kingdom of Bavaria, while Dalberg was given the new Grand Duchy of Frankfurt.

 During the 19th century Regensburg gained importance again especially after the opening in 1859 of the railrods to Nuremberg and Munich.
 Although the town was severely hit by Allied bomb raids in 1945, the damages mostly hit the outer town districts around the Messerschmitt aircraft manufacture.
 The historic town of Regensburg today is the largest medieval town centre in Germany.
+The historic old town of Regensburg with Stadtamhof was listed as a World Cultural heritage site by UNESCO in 2006 (see also list of World Heritage sites depicted on other glasses of this collection).

 The cathedral Sankt Peter stands on a site that was occupied by an earlier church which had been destroyed around 1150.
 The present church was begun a century later, around 1250.
 It is one of the most important Gothic cathedrals in Germany.
 The 'Eselsturm' ('Donkey's Tower') on the north side of the church is a remainder of the previous, Romanesque church.
 The interior of the church was redecorated in Baroque style in 1697.
 The building works, however, continued until 1856 and were completed with the construction of the Neogothic tower roofs.
 During this last construction period the Baroque domed roof and the Baroque frescos were removed.